Lego

 Buttons, module slot and moving screen

-The Lego version is clearly based on the design of the original.
+The LEGO version is clearly based on the design of the original.
 The directional pad, A and B buttons and volume and contrast controls are visually modelled on the original, but without electronic functions.
 Everything remains manual.

 Two modular game modules are included in the set: «Super Mario Land» and «The Legend of Zelda: Link's Awakening».
 The screen contains a lenticular element that shows a simple animation when moved.
-You know, one of those wiggly images that create a 3D effect.
+You know, one of those wiggly images that creates a 3D effect.

 There are two stands for the presentation, one for the Game Boy and one for the game module.
 Alternatively, the modules can also be inserted into the device.